 In Hilary and Trinity Terms, students will also prepare for the Year Abroad.
-The Faculty will support students in applying for the approved course in Dushanbe (Tajikistan), and for their visa.
+The Faculty will support students in applying for the approved course, and for their visa (where applicable).

-You will spend Year 2 in Tajikistan, following a course of study approved by the Faculty Board.
+The second year of study comprises the Year Abroad.
+Most recently, students have studied in Dushanbe, Tajikistan, following a course of study approved by the Faculty Board.
 Due to the global Covid-19 pandemic, it is currently not possible for students to travel to Tajikistan.
-The situation will be reviewed on a term-by-term basis, with a view to sending students to Tajikistan when the FCO travel advice allows.
+The situation will be reviewed on a term-by-term basis, with a view to sending students to Tajikistan when the FCDO travel advice allows.
 We regularly review options for Persian study in the region with a view to sending our students to the best institution for learning Persian.
-Currently, our students spend the year taking a succession of intensive courses arranged with teachers in Dushanbe.

-Due to the global pandemic, students will not visit Tajikistan in Michaelmas 2020.
+Due to the global pandemic, students will not visit Tajikistan in Michaelmas 2021.
 For up to date information, please contact the Year Abroad Coordinators (Edmund Herzig and Sahba Shayani)

 For detailed and further information on your year abroad, accommodation, and areas of study, please contact the Year Abroad Co-ordinator.
-It is most important for you to use the time in Tajikistan to improve your knowledge and skills in the language, deepen your understanding of those aspects of Persian culture and history in which you wish to specialise.
+It is most important for you to use the time during the year abroad to improve your knowledge and skills in the language, and to deepen your understanding of those aspects of Persian culture and history in which you wish to specialise.
 You should find it an exciting period, one which will test your initiative, stamina, and ability to respond to a quite different society.
 It will be a time to carry out research for your dissertation and to start thinking about and reading for your optional papers.